CI-TRACS/Machine_Learning_approaches_in_Climate_Science/_episodes/01_introduction.md

 <a href="{{ page.root }}/fig/01climatevsweather.jpg">
  <img src="{{ page.root }}/fig/01climatevsweather.jpg"/>
 </a>
-(Source: Australian Climate Education Office, https://www.australianenvironmentaleducation.com.au/education-resources/climate-vs-weather/)
+(Source: Australian Climate Education Office)

 ---
 ## What are current methods we use to understand climate?